Documentation

 1) Create an Encryption Key for SSE-S3 Encryption

-Use the kes commandline tool to create a new External Key (EK) for use with SSE-S3 Encryption.
+Use the kes command line tool to create a new External Key (EK) for use with SSE-S3 Encryption.

 curl -sSL --tlsv1.2 \